Vadivelu: Decline (2014–2017)

-Temporary ban
+Temporary ban (2018–2020)

-After agreeing to work with Chimbu Deven on Imsai Arasan 23rd Pulikesi, a sequel to their successful film, he fell out with the director over an issue regarding his costume designer and subsequently refused to cooperate.
+After agreeing to work with Chimbu Deven on Imsai Arasan 24th Pulikesi, a sequel to their successful film, he fell out with the director over an issue regarding his costume designer and subsequently refused to cooperate.
 The film's producers, S. Shankar and Subaskaran Allirajah, later filed a legal case over his unexplained absence.
 Likewise, R. K. and Stephen, the producers of Neeyum Naanum Naduvula Peyum and another untitled film, also opted to file complaints to the Nadigar Sangam against Vadivelu's lack of cooperation.
 The Tamil Film Producers Council issued a ban against casting Vadivelu in future films.

 In a video sent to Sun TV, Vadivelu said that a few vested interests are trying to stop his growth in the film industry.

 In 2019, Vadivelu was interviewed by Behindwoods, in which he criticized Chimbu Deven and Shankar for their creative differences.
 Producer T. Siva and director Naveen (who worked as an assistant to Chimbu Deven in Imsai Arasan 23rd Pulikesi) spoke out against Vadivelu's comments.

 In 2020, Vadivelu, who had recently joined Twitter, has not been taking up as many roles as he did earlier.
-Adding that he would soon take up a project, the comedian said, “You’ve also been asking why I’m not acting yet.
-Soon, I will make my entry in a grand manner”.
+Adding that he would soon take up a project, the comedian said, "You've also been asking why I'm not acting yet.
+Soon, I will make my entry in a grand manner".

-Re-entry (2021-present)
+Re-entry (2021–present)

 In 2021, in a significant hint about his return to the Tamil cinema, Vadivelu said that a good thing will happen definitely.

 On 28 August 2021, joining an over the phone interview with Puthiya Thalaimurai TV, Vadivelu confirmed that his ban was lifted and he has agreed for 5 films with Lyca Productions.
-First of which will commence shooting in September 2021, named Nai Shekar.
-He also mentioned that it feels like it is his first film and this is his rebirth in Cinema.
+First of which will commence shooting in September 2021, named Naai Sekhar.

 Vadivelu confirmed the lifting of the ban, after 4 years, and returned to play the lead in Naai Sekar Returns; however the movie received a lukewarm response from critics.